-Academic Dishonesty

-"Students who commit any act of academic dishonesty shall receive from the instructor a failing grade in that portion of the coursework in which the act is detected or a failing grade in the course without possibility of withdrawal."
+Academic Dishonesty: "Students who commit any act of academic dishonesty shall receive from the instructor a failing grade in that portion of the coursework in which the act is detected or a failing grade in the course without possibility of withdrawal."

-Attendance

-It is your responsibility to attend each scheduled Zoom class session.
+Attendance: It is your responsibility to attend each scheduled Zoom class session.
 In the event of extenuating circumstances and you know you will be missing a class, it is your professional responsibility to notify the instructor and make arrangements to turn in assignments before the missed class session.
+Excessive absences will affect professionalism grades.
+Absences equating 33% of online class meetings (2 classes) will result in an automatic 0 in professionalism.
+In the field, students are expected to contact the assigned teacher and make up any time missed before the end of the semester.
+Failure to do so will result in an incomplete grade.
+The state requires that you have a specified number of clinical hours in order to graduate.
 For further information regarding absences referred to Academic Requirements and Regulations in the WKU Catalog.

-Canceled Classes and Clinical Schools

-In the event that the university cancels classes, you are expected to continue with readings as originally scheduled.
+Canceled Classes and Clinical Schools: In the event that the university cancels classes, you are expected to continue with readings as originally scheduled.
 Any assignments scheduled during those missed classes are due the next class period unless the professor communicates other instructions.
 If a clinical day is canceled due to severe weather it must be made up on the student's own time before or near the next assigned day.
 If a scheduled observation is missed the Teacher Candidate must make arrangements with the site instructor and assigned clinical teacher for rescheduling.

-Late Work

-Required assignments and projects are due on the dates provided in class schedule.
+Late Work: Required assignments and projects are due on the dates provided in class schedule.
 Late work will be accepted for up to 7 days with a 10% deduction per day late.
 No late work will be accepted after one week.
 At this time the student will receive a '0' on the assignment.

-Redoing Assignments

-Redoing coursework is not permitted.
+Redoing Assignments: Redoing coursework is not permitted.
 It is in your best interest to demonstrate your best effort as you complete each course requirement.
 A benchmark for success will be set for most assignments.